 In this comprehensive guide we’ll take a look at some of the most popular peer to peer lending platforms and how they differ from each other, share advice for borrowers considering a P2P loan, and offer tips for investors looking to make a healthy return on their money:

-A Look at the Five Top Peer to Peer Platforms for Investors
+A Look at Six Peer to Peer Platforms for Investors

 Today there are several different peer to peer platforms of varying sizes.
 Furthermore each company has their own way of doing things.
 This includes their algorithms for approving borrowers, the way their loans are graded, and what types of loan products they offer.

-Let’s take a look at five different platforms and what they each have to offer:
+Let’s take a look at six different platforms and what they each have to offer:

 - Has seven grades of loans (A-G)